oblivia-simplex/Narrativity/2_strang.md

 brace themselves, to support a moving supply.
 This too is style, you think.
 Behind you in the car is a man.
 Turn around quickly to find the shell of a turtle.
 You tremble at the lack of knowledge, at the blue light.
-You\'re alarmed now by the lack of presence.
+You're alarmed now by the lack of presence.

 ## 4:22pm